mattcleigh/Two-Dimensional-Flows/README.md

 This repository contains a lightweight framework for training and visualising normalizing flows and flow-matching (diffusion) models in PyTorch in a simple 2D setting with a few toy datasets.
+I mainly used these to make some nice plots in my thesis.

 ## Example Samples